sajusal/cs-workshop/README.md

 ## Connecting to the devices

-Find the nodename or IP address of the device from the above output and then use SSH.
+Find the nodename or IP address of the device from the above output and then use SSH to connect to your spine.

 ```bash
 ssh leaf1